 Two publicly traded rivals, Real Broker and Compass, promise visibility, flexibility, and a modern platform, yet they take very different paths to that advantage.

-This article unpacks the commission math, tech stacks, revenue share model, and support systems so you can find the best fit without relying on hype.
+In 2026, the comparison has become even more interesting.
+Compass has grown dramatically through its merger with Anywhere, while Real has continued expanding its cloud-based brokerage model and announced a planned acquisition of RE/MAX.
+This article unpacks the commission math, tech stacks, revenue share model, support systems, and growth story so you can find the best fit without relying on hype.

 Who is Real?

 Real Broker Inc. began in 2014 as a fully cloud-based brokerage and now operates across the United States and Canada.
-The company recruits high-quality agents with an 85% split, a low cap, and a revenue share model designed to monetize growth.
+The company recruits agents with an 85% split, a published company cap, stock incentives, and a revenue share model designed to reward agents who help the company grow.

-Management, led by CEO Tamir Poleg, frames Real not as a franchise but as a single brokerage ecosystem that aims to exclude unnecessary middle layers while still honoring multiple listing service rules.
+Management, led by CEO Tamir Poleg, frames Real not as a franchise but as a single brokerage ecosystem that aims to remove unnecessary middle layers while still honoring state brokerage rules, MLS requirements, and local compliance standards.

 Who is Compass?